learnbyexample/cli-computing/cli_computing.md

 ### Common options

 Commonly used options are shown below.
-Examples will be discussed in later sections.
+Examples will be discussed in the later sections.

-* `-i` ignore case while comparing
+* `-i` ignore case
 * `-w` ignore whitespaces
 * `-b` ignore changes in the amount of whitespace
 * `-B` ignore only blank lines
 * `-E` ignore changes due to tab expansion
-* `-z` ignore trailing whitespaces at the end of line
+* `-z` ignore trailing whitespaces at the end of lines
 * `-y` two column output
 * `-r` recursively compare files between the two directories specified
 * `-s` convey message when two files are same